holepunchto/bare/docs/threat-model.md

 The risky spots are wherever we read data an attacker controls:

-- structured clone
+- Structured clone
-- thread transfer lists
+- Thread transfer lists
-- module and addon resolution
+- Module and addon resolution
-- data races on `SharedArrayBuffer`
+- Data races on `SharedArrayBuffer`
 - V8 and `libuv` themselves

 Turning powers off does nothing about memory bugs, and only an OS sandbox does, which is why the next section makes one a requirement.